 Determining Mowing Height

 Cool Season Grasses: Tall Fecue, Kentucky Bluegrass, Perennial Ryegrass, Fine Fescue all have a minimum of 1.5 inches.
 However, they shouldn’t be maintained at that level.
 Standard grass cutting height is 3 inches.
 I personally maintain my fescue lawn at 3.5 inches year around.
 Taller cut grass can survive heat and dry periods much better than low cut grass.
+This is partly due to the connection between mowing height and root depth.

 Warm Season Grasses: Warm season grass cutting height varies considerably by species.
 For example, St. Augustine should be cut at three inches or more, while some bermudagrass species can be maintained well below one inch.
 Remember, it is the grass variety that determines the correct height.
 Below are some general cutting heights for a few grass species.